rammyblog/kymopoleia/README.md

-# Team kymopoleia budget app
+# kymopoleia budget app
-This is the budget app repo for Team Kymopoleia of HNG i6
+This is the repo for Team Kymopoleia Budget App